lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

 The *A. filiculoides* chloroplast reference genome is available at fernbase [@Li2018], and allows for baiting chloroplast reads of other *Azolla* species.
 Chloroplasts of other *Azolla* species were also assembled by @Li2018 for comparative phylogenomics of fern and *T. azollae*, but we could not find these in the repositories.
-First assembly attempts with SPAdes were not up to standard (+@fig:fig4_chloroplast_spades_assemblies), hence we proceeded with a plastid specific assembler: NOVOPlasty.
+First assembly attempts with SPAdes were not up to standard (@fig:fig4_chloroplast_spades_assemblies), hence we proceeded with a plastid specific assembler: NOVOPlasty.
 <!-- [CITE novoplasty] -->
-This method resulted in chloroplast assemblies of appropriate length for all *Azolla* species included here (+@fig:fig4_assembly_stats; chloroplast; Assembled length) and the majority of these assemblies was contained within a single contig in all cases (+@fig:fig4_assembly_stats; chloroplast; Assembled N50).
+This method resulted in chloroplast assemblies of appropriate length for all *Azolla* species included here (@fig:fig4_assembly_stats; chloroplast; Assembled length) and the majority of these assemblies was contained within a single contig in all cases (@fig:fig4_assembly_stats; chloroplast; Assembled N50).
 Two novoplasty chloroplast assemblies were succesfully circularised, namely: *A. caroliniana* '2' and *A. rubra*.

 For nanopore data, we used Flye as for the *T. azollae* genomes.
-Assembly sizes were very similar for the entire genus with a median contig count of 3 and size of approximately 150kb (+@fig:fig4_assembly_stats; chloroplast) similar to the reference [@Li2018].
+Assembly sizes were very similar for the entire genus with a median contig count of 3 and size of approximately 150kb (@fig:fig4_assembly_stats; chloroplast) similar to the reference [@Li2018].
 The assembly structure is rarely resolved to a single contig.
-Instead the structure is resolved to a shape similar to two loops connected by a stick (+@fig:fig_chloroplast_nanopore_assemblies; +fig:fig4_chloroplast_spades_assemblies).
+Instead the structure is resolved to a shape similar to two loops connected by a stick (@fig:fig4_chloroplast_nanopore_assemblies; +fig:fig4_chloroplast_spades_assemblies).
 The actual chloroplast genome structure may be variable.
 With all chloroplast and cyanobiont genomes, we finally set our sights to the *Azolla* mitochondrial genomes.